-Because of BC Hydro's market control in generation, distribution and trading, future opportunities for IPPs in BC may be limited.
+Because of BC Hydro's market control in generation, distribution and trading, future opportunities for IPPs in BC are limited based on BC Hydro calls for power.

-In June 2021, BC Hydro published their draft Integrated Resource Plan (IRP).
+In June 2021, BC Hydro published a draft IRP.
 The draft provided that BC Hydro was not intending to renew the long-term tolling arrangement for Capital Power's Island Generation facility at Campbell River on Vancouver Island, which expired in April 2022.
 BC Hydro affirmed this intention in the final IRP that was filed with the BCUC in December 2021.